 After graduating from college, Daniel worked as a community organizer for the Delaware Repeal Project – a coalition of organizations working to repeal the death penalty.
 He has worked on numerous federal, state and local advocacy and political campaigns in Delaware.
 Daniel got his start in politics as an intern working on Senator Chris Coons’ re-election campaign.
 Realizing the impact of education policy on his community, Daniel made education reform the first pillar of the Delaware Young Democrats Minority Caucus–where he served as founding chair.
 In addition to his community organizing experience, Daniel worked in the Delaware House of Representatives where he was assigned to the co-chair of the House Education Committee and chair of the House Labor Committee.
 Most recently, Daniel served as special assistant during Congresswoman Lisa Blunt Rochester’s campaign, where he led the team’s voter contact and outreach efforts.

-Daniel holds a bachelor’s degree in political science from the University of Delaware and is currently pursuing his master’s degree in public administration from Wilmington University.
+Daniel holds a bachelor’s degree in political science from the University of Delaware and a master’s degree in public administration from Wilmington University.
 Daniel is a minister and enjoys cooking, shopping and watching The West Wing.

 I aspire to be like Dr. Jamal Bryant and Geoffrey Canada.
 Here’s why: